ADHD emotional regulation app for late-diagnosed adults

 Designer, diagnosed at 33

-// What Unmask does
+// How Unmask works

-four truths
+built around four truths

 01

-Morning
+Morning Intention Setting

 Set your intention before the day sets it for you.
 Lock in your one win.
 Choose what stays on your plate — and consciously let everything else go.
 Five minutes of structure that changes everything.